Shopify/hydrogen-v1/docs/framework/analytics.md

     {% endcodeblock %}

+4. Test out the event by refreshing the root page of your app.
+You will see the PAGE_VIEW payload object details in the browser’s console log.

 ## Configure a custom event

 Aside from the [default events](#default-events) that Hydrogen supports, you can also configure custom events.
-For example, you might want to configure a custom event that tracks the pages where a promotional banner is being clicked the most:
+For example, you might want to configure a custom event that tracks the pages where a promotional banner is being clicked the most.

+1. Emit a custom event by using the publish method and specifying a custom event name.

 {% codeblock file, filename: 'components/Banner.client.jsx' %}